USTC-IMCL/subject-LFIQA-software/README.md

 ## How to Run
 As the project is implemented with Python, you may run it from the scripts.
 But I recommend to use the compiled binary file that we released.

-If you want a passive light field image feature (e.g. passive view changing or passive refocusing), then make sure you have installed the ffmpeg in your system.
+If you want a passive light field image feature (i.e. passive view changing or passive refocusing), then make sure you have installed the ffmpeg in your system.
 For windows system you can download the portable **ffmpeg [here](https://github.com/GyanD/codexffmpeg/releases/tag/2023-09-29-git-40aa451154)**.

 1. Run from scripts

    Python 3.9+ is recomended.
    Before running it some python modules should be installed.